 As Florida Poly continues to evolve and grow, Avent’s goals as president include:

-Before coming to Florida Poly, Avent served as the associate vice chancellor of research and a professor of computer science at North Carolina State University.
+Before joining Florida Poly, Avent served as the associate vice chancellor of research and a professor of computer science at North Carolina State University.
 There, he was responsible for growing NC State’s overall research program and was the principal investigator on the Laboratory for Analytic Sciences.
-He also led an interdisciplinary effort to grow data science at NC State through a cluster hiring program, introduction of new courses and development of a new research institute.
+He also led an interdisciplinary effort to grow data science at NC State through a cluster hiring program, introduction of new courses, and development of a new research institute.

 Prior to joining NC State, he served as the chief scientist in the Defense Department’s Office of Basic Research, where he oversaw science programs, developed strategic plans for basic research investments and led a national “Data-to-Decisions” program on large-scale analytics for massive data sets.

-From 1986-2006, he held a variety of positions at the Massachusetts Institute of Technology’s Lincoln Laboratory, where he served as the associate chief technology officer, led three different research groups and conducted research in diverse technology areas.
+From 1986-2006, Avent held a variety of positions at the Massachusetts Institute of Technology’s Lincoln Laboratory, where he served as the associate chief technology officer, led three different research groups, and conducted research in diverse technology areas.